 Also, a mediator should pay attention to the emotional atmosphere of the case and sensitise both parties on the advantage or benefit of expressing the underlying emotions behind the case.
 Beyond the anger, annoyance and coldness, the clients want the case resolved amicably.
 That’s why they have hired a mediator after all.
 Let them understand the benefit of constructive emotional expression and how it would help their case.Realising the vulnerability behind the outbursts would help the mediator recognise the best approach to subliming the charged atmosphere.
 Click To Tweet

 Emotional outburst sometimes occurs because either of the party feels threatened by the other party.
 So the threatened party tends to become aggressive or defensive and takes an attacking stance.
 Realising the vulnerability behind the outbursts would help the mediator recognise the best approach to subliming the charged atmosphere.
 The mediator should allow both parties to vent and release their emotions.
 Encourage each party to express themselves, to bring down the barriers and address the very core of the matter.
 This allows both parties to connect on an emotional level.
-Bearing the underlying emotions on a case often times goes a long way in getting the conflicts settled as each parties recognises the turmoil of the other party and realises they are not the only one feeling vulnerable and threatened.
+Baring the underlying emotions on a case often times goes a long way in getting the conflicts settled as each party recognises the turmoil of the other party and realises they are not the only one feeling vulnerable and threatened.

 In the case of a very extreme outburst, like screaming and ranting, the mediator needs to know that the party is incapable of rational thoughts at that moment.
 For instance in the case of Amygdala Hijack; which refers to a state in which the emotional part of the brain responds out of proportion to a perceived threat before the rational parts, leading to irrational behaviour or action which one may later regret.
 The client in this situation loses control of any rational thought and cannot listen to the voice of reason.
 The mediator needs to allow the party to exhaust himself or herself then calm down.
 Most times amygdala hijack occurs out of stress or anxiety.
 Allowing the person to vent helps them calm down.
 The mediator needs to show a good degree of empathy as this relaxes and further calms the party down.In the case of a very extreme outburst, like screaming and ranting, the mediator needs to know that the party is incapable of rational thoughts at that moment.
 Click To Tweet